ultrasaurus/test-first-teaching/learn_ruby/hello_friend/index.md

 # Hello, friend!

-This chapter teaches basic Ruby Object syntax.
+This lab teaches basic Ruby Object syntax.

 ## Open a terminal in this directory